-Statistical Analysis: Data were appraised on a routine basis for fullness and correctness, then managed and analyzed using SPSS, version 21.
-The mean \pm SD or frequency (percent) was used for data expression.
+Statistical Analysis: Data were appraised routinely for fullness and correctness, then managed and analyzed using SPSS, version 21.
+The mean ± SD or frequency (percent) was used for data expression.
 Statistical analyses were used by Cronbach's alpha, the interclass correlation analysis.
 We also used the multiple logistic models to explain the relationship between one dependent binary variable and other variables.
 P-value<0.05 was considered statistically significant.

-Ethical consideration: Ethics approval was acquired from the Semnan University of Medical Ethics Committee (IR.SEMUMS.REC.1398.295).
+Ethical consideration: Ethics approval from the Semnan University of Medical Ethics Committee (IR.SEMUMS.REC.1398.295) was acquired.
 A covering letter was set for spreading with the questionnaire document, which described the aims of the investigation and described that a response to the questionnaire would indicate the agreement of the participant to take part in the study.
 It also assured participants of the confidentiality of their replies.